Chia-Network/chia-docs/docs/guides/clawback/clawback-primitive-guide.md

    -Wallet ID:             1
 ```

 To create the clawback coin from the Sender's wallet, run the [clawback create](/clawback-cli#create) command.
 The `-t` (Recipient's address) and `-a` (amount in XCH/TXCH) flags are required.
 By default, the clawback coin will be locked for two weeks.
-For this demo, we will override the default by using the `-t` flag to specify a timelock period of 600 seconds.
+For this demo, we will override the default by using the `-l` flag to specify a timelock period of 600 seconds.
 We will also use the `-m` flag to include a fee of 0.000275 TXCH.

 :::info